I have had a long struggle with my self-image! I think it’s time for a truce between my body, mind and spirit.

 At that time, again, I was too young to think much about being overweight.
-But that word “chubby” did feel awkward and somewhat embarrassing.
-But my parents and siblings loved me and that at the time was what was most important to my self acceptance.
+But that word “chubby” did feel awkward and somewhat embarrassed.
+But my parents and siblings loved me and that at the time was what was most important to my self-acceptance.

 When I was in the 5th grade I suddenly had the strange realization that I was the tallest kid in the class.
 I was still a bit chubby but my body was beginning its metamorphosis.
 My good grades and friends helped lessen the feelings of being “different.”